-Randy’s distinctive brand of guitar-driven, no-holds-barred hard rock is instantly recognized worldwide.
+Randy’s distinctive BRAND of QUITAR-DRIVEN, NO-HOLDS-BARRED HARD ROCK is instantly recognized WORLDWIDE.

 I first met Randy Bachman when he came by my studio to do some promotional shots for Peavey Amplifiers.
 He was calm, watchful, kind and quiet, and had just finished a radio interview at the CBC.